aliyun/terraform-provider-alicloud/website/docs/r/db_database.html.markdown

 The following arguments are supported:

 * `instance_id` - (Required, ForceNew) The Id of instance that can run database.
-* `name` - (Required, ForceNew) Name of the database requiring a uniqueness check.
-It may consist of lower case letters, numbers, and underlines, and must start with a letter and have no more than 64 characters.
+* `name` - (Required, ForceNew) The name of the database.
+* -> **NOTE:**
+  The name must be 2 to 64 characters in length.
+  The name must start with a lowercase letter and end with a lowercase letter or digit.
+  The name can contain lowercase letters, digits, underscores (_), and hyphens (-).
+  The name must be unique within the instance.
+  For more information about invalid characters, see [Forbidden keywords table](https://help.aliyun.com/zh/rds/developer-reference/forbidden-keywords?spm=api-workbench.api_explorer.0.0.20e15f16d1z52p).

 * `character_set` - (Optional, ForceNew) Character set.
 The value range is limited to the following:
     - MySQL: [ utf8, gbk, latin1, utf8mb4 ] \(`utf8mb4` only supports versions 5.5 and 5.6\).
     - SQLServer: [ Chinese_PRC_CI_AS, Chinese_PRC_CS_AS, SQL_Latin1_General_CP1_CI_AS, SQL_Latin1_General_CP1_CS_AS, Chinese_PRC_BIN ]